 For damaged hair that’s highly porous, turn to Extreme Anti-Snap Leave-In which can help reduce split ends and breakage thanks to the soy protein found in the treatment.
-For hair that’s low in porosity which may be protein sensitive consider treatments like Blonde Idol BBB Spray, which can help hair that’s been stripped of essential amino acids.
+For hair that’s low in porosity which may be protein sensitive a leave-in conditioner like One United is a great option.
 A leave-in conditioner like One United can also help with moisture and making hair more manageable so that you don’t have to wrestle with your brush when it comes to detangling.
 By understanding your hair’s porosity level, you can begin to personalize your haircare routine for the better.

 Visit @Redken on Instagram for even more haircare advice and tips on how to use products formulated for your hair’s needs.

 Are You a Salon Professional?
 Register with our professional site to receive exclusive content, event invites and contest geared toward our salon professionals!